arkon108/book-reviews/summaries/004-peopleware.md

 **Physical separation** - group members have to be able to have casual interaction, without which it's almost impossible to build a sense of common identity

 **Fragmentation of people’s time** - too often people get assigned to multiple projects as the management feels their skills are too valuable.
-But it's not conducive to growing a jelled team as it's not possible to belong to multiple exlusive groups
+But it's not conducive to growing a jelled team as it's not possible to belong to multiple exclusive groups
 > Fragmentation is bad for team formation, but it’s also bad for efficiency.
 People can keep track of only so many human interactions.
 When they try to be part of four working groups, they have four times as many interactions to track.
 They spend all their time changing gears.
 No one can be part of multiple jelled teams.
 The tight interactions of the jelled team are exclusive.